 The following summary discusses certain material U.S. federal income tax (and if you are a non-U.S. holder, as defined below, certain U.S. federal estate tax) consequences relating to your purchase, ownership, and disposition of notes and shares of common stock into which notes may be converted.
-To the extent the following discussion relates to legal conclusions under current U.S. federal income tax law, and subject to the qualifications herein, it represents the opinion of O'Melveny & Myers LLP.
 Except where noted, this summary deals only with notes and shares of common stock of which you are the beneficial owner and which you hold as capital assets.
 Additionally, this summary does not deal with special situations, such as tax consequences: